imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

 - Use Reinforcement Learning to fine-tune the model *(we can add explicit rewards like WER, SECS, etc to the training loop to improve the quality of the generated speech)*
 - and more...

+Maybe more on this in future guides!

 Do let me know if you have any questions or suggestions.
-If you want to contribute to this guide, please feel free to submit a pull request.
+If you want to contribute to this guide, please feel free to submit a [pull request](https://github.com/imohitmayank/a_lazy_data_science_guide/pulls).
 If you want to discuss something, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/imohitmayank/). :wave: